Estimation of Complex Valued Laplacian Matrices for Topology Identification in Power Systems: Complex-valued Laplacian estimation

 The admittance matrix from \eqref{equ:YForm} can be decomposed as \be \Ymat=\Gmat + j\Bmat, \ee where the conductance matrix, $\Gmat\in{\mathbb{R}}^{M\times M}$, and the minus susceptance matrix, $\tilde{\Bmat}\define-\Bmat\in{\mathbb{R}}^{M\times M}$, are both {\textit{real-valued}} Laplacian matrices.
 That is, $\tilde{\Bmat}$ and $\Gmat$ belong to the set \beqna \mathcal{L}=\{\Lmat \in \mathcal{S}^M_+| [\Lmat]_{m,k}\leq 0, ~\forall m \neq k, \quad \Lmat\onevec=\zerovec\}, \eeqna where $\mathcal{S}^M_+$ is the set of real, symmetric, positive semi-definite matrices.
 As a result, it can be seen that $\Ymat$ is a symmetric but non-Hermitian matrix.
 Thus, its eigenvalues may not be real, and its eigenvectors may not be orthogonal \cite{Horn2012}.
 For the sake of simplicity of computation, in this paper, we estimate the matrices $\Gmat$ and $\tilde{\Bmat}$, which are real-valued Laplacian matrices.

 Numerous Laplacian learning algorithms are based on the assumption that the Laplacian matrix is a sparse matrix.
 In addition, for the considered application, electrical networks are known to be sparse, since the buses are usually only connected to 2-5 neighbors \cite{Wang_Scaglione_Thomas_2010}.
 Therefore, we assume here that matrices $\Gmat$ and $\tilde{\Bmat}$ are sparse.
-Previous works have often assumed that the support sets of these sparse matrices are either independent (where each matrix is estimated separately and in parallel), or identical \cite{Morad_ICASSP2022}.
-However, in practical scenarios, it is more realistic to assume that the matrices do not share the exact same support, but have similar support sets, as they represent different aspects of the network.
-In particular, in Subsection \ref{validation_subsec}, we validate this property for the admittance matrix.
-This necessitates the development of a unified algorithm capable of simultaneously estimating the two real-valued, sparse, Laplacian matrices under the joint-sparsity constraint \cite{Golbabaee_Vandergheynst2012,NIPS2009_4ca82782}.